2007 bomb plot in Germany: Fritz Gelowicz

 Fritz Gelowicz (born 1979) was considered the leader of the plot.
 He was born in Munich and moved to Ulm with his parents and brother at the age of 5.
 He was raised in an upper middle class family where his father was a solar heating salesman and his mother was a nurse.
 His parents separated when he was 15, and Gelowicz remained with his father.
 He converted to Islam between the ages of 15–18 while attending the Multikulturhaus in Neu-Ulm, and used the name Abdullah.
 The Multikulturhaus, with its radical sermons, was at the time one of the main Salafist centers in Germany; it was closed in 2005.

 He enrolled to study engineering at Ulm University where he joined an extremist Islamist study circle, which regularly met at Café Istanbul.
 Members of the study group legitimized the killing of Jews, Christians and infidels.
 Gelowicz was also a member of extremist circles based at the Multikulturhaus in Neu-Ulm.

 Gelowicz lost interest in his engineering studies and took an 18-month break from the University.
-During the break took Arabic language courses in Egypt and Syria as well as religious courses in Saudi Arabia.
+During the break, he took Arabic language courses in Egypt and Syria as well as religious courses in Saudi Arabia.
 He also took part in the hajj to Mecca.
 According to U.S. authorities, Gelowicz trained at camp belonging to the Islamic Jihad Union in tribal areas of Pakistan.

 He was married in January 2007, to a German-Turkish woman.